TelecoRenta/Taller-de-Software-Defined-Radio/README.md

 Workshop version B title: ***Introducción a las comunicaciones móviles con SDR - Software Defined Radio***

+Workshop version C title: ***Comunicación MIMO Multi-usuario con Software Defined Radio (SDR)***

-This workshop is delivered in two versions, namely version A, which is based entirely in software resources and version B, which in addition of software it also requires a set of hardware devices.
-Version A is indeed simpler to execute but somehow reduced in scope in respect to version B, whereas version B requires to invest in acquiring the hardware or, alternatively, doing the workshop at the premises of the [CTTC](https://www.cttc.cat/).
+This workshop is delivered in three versions.
+Version A is based entirely in software resources and versions B and C, in addition of software, also require a set of hardware devices.
+Version A is indeed simpler to execute but somehow reduced in scope in respect to versions B and C, which require to invest in acquiring the hardware or, alternatively, doing the workshop at the premises of the [CTTC](https://www.cttc.cat/).

 The main objective of this workshop is to introduce students to the technology of Software Defined Radio and more specifically into a critical aspect of any radio communication system such is synchronization.
 To do this, we propose a series of basic exercises that will allow you to practice with the frequency synchronization of frequency multiplexed systems (OFDM).
+In addition, version C explores multiuser communications with multiple antenas (MIMO, Multiple Input Multiple Output).

 The workshop is supported by three types of files:
 1. **PDF guides** that consist in one guide for the instructor and another guide for the student